awoou/discord.jsSlashcommandhandler/README.md

 # discord.jsSlashcommandhandler
-for discord slash commands IG
+for discord slash commands IG.

 Node js 16.6.0 or newer needed for this to work.